taibayard/react_apis_heroku_global/01-fetch.md

 ### Hmmm.

 Can you think of any websites you go to that pull information from other places, so they probably use an API?

+## Describe How an API Fits in With SPAs

+- In a traditional, server-side-rendered application, the server retrieves data from the database and uses that information to format the HTML on the server side. <!-- (Demo https://www.amazon.com). -->
+- Now, a server retrieves the data from the database and responds to requests with JSON. <!-- (Demo http://www.swapi.co/). -->
+- We can use various web-based APIs to populate our SPAs with data asynchronously.
+This way, the user can interact with the application and see it respond with new data without needing to refresh or navigate to a new page <!-- (demo [/starwars](/starwars)). -->